Happy Festivus 2009

 Some more final thoughts for you folks that subscribe to #1.
 I replayed the ending on TiVo:

-Yes, by now you know that The Sopranos is wrapping up this coming Sunday, but one of the0604_bobby unsung heroes associated with the show has been The Star Ledger's Alan Sepinwall Monday morning column called Sopranos Rewind.
+Yes, by now you know that The Sopranos is wrapping up this coming Sunday, but one of the unsung heroes associated with the show has been The Star Ledger's Alan Sepinwall Monday morning column called Sopranos Rewind.
 Well up until recently it was printed in the paper edition of the Ledger every Monday, but now if you need need your Sepinwall fix on Monday you had to go online to his column.
 More on that in a second, first let me sing Sepinwall's praises.

 The wrap up was essential reading for any real fan of the show.
 He gave honest reviews that told it like it was, unlike other reviewers that shilled for the show.
 Sepinwall broke down the plot, filled in blanks on the show, unraveled some of the show's quirks (ex, when a character gets killed they almost always wear white shoes, except for Paulie who always wears white), pointed out where characters have been or the last time you saw them, and most importantly tied recent events with shows from years past.
 Truly a must read every Monday morning.